-This can be done even if the employee is from the other side of the world, or is traveling out of the country.
-Jumping from one department and/or point person to another is a thing of the past; queries and concerns can be channeled immediately from one employee to another HR staff.
+This can be done even if the employee is from the other side of the world, or is travelling out of the country.
+Jumping from one department and/or point person to another is a thing of the past; queries and concerns can be channelled immediately from one employee to another HR staff.

 3. Frees Up Time For Actual Employee Engagement